 Originally from the Caribbean island of St. Vincent and the Grenadines, Karen left the island at age 15 with her parents and siblings to pursue educational opportunities in the United States.
-The transition to a new country, culture and school made it imperative for Karen to learn how to quickly adapt to change, thrive as an outsider and build strategic relationships.
-Karen regularly shares her experiences in her keynotes and workshops as she teaches on leadership, diversity and inclusion, and adapting to change.
+The transition to a new country, culture, and school made it imperative for Karen to learn how to quickly adapt to change, thrive as an outsider, and build strategic relationships.

-A graduate of Bowdoin College with a Bachelor’s degree in Political Science and Spanish, Karen was chosen as one of 65 recipients for the national Thomas J. Watson Foundation Fellowship, a grant that enables recipients to pursue a yearlong independent study outside of the United States.
-The Fellowship was established by the children of Thomas J. Watson, a former Chairman and CEO of IBM.
-For 15 years, Karen wrote a business column for an international newspaper and hosted a global women and girls leadership conference for a number of years on her island.
+A graduate of Bowdoin College with a Bachelor’s Degree in Political Science and Spanish, Karen was a recipient of the national Thomas J. Watson Foundation Fellowship, a grant that enables recipients to pursue a yearlong independent study outside of the United States.
+The Fellowship was established by the children of Thomas J. Watson, a former Chairman, and CEO of IBM.

 In her spare time, she enjoys weight training, the beach, traveling, and tending and eating daily from over the 30 tropical fruits and vegetable varieties in her backyard.